-The investment strategies at Impax are designed to generate strong risk-adjusted investment returns by allocating capital towards those companies that are well-positioned as the global economy transitions to a more sustainable model.
+The investment strategies at Impax are designed with the objective of generating strong risk-adjusted investment returns by allocating capital towards those companies that are well-positioned as the global economy transitions to a more sustainable model.
 Through proprietary tools and taxonomies, Impax seeks to identify and invest in higher quality companies with strong business models that demonstrate sound management of risk.